The Dictatorship Begins on Jan. 1st, 2014

 When the Individual Mandate goes into effect, all Americans will be required to purchase “proper” health insurance plans, or will be forced to pay a tax.
 All health insurance companies will be forced to only offer “proper” plans to their customers.
 It will be considered illegal to offer an insurance plan that is not considered “proper.”

 So you ask, what’s wrong with proper insurance?
-There’s a catch: The Secretary of Health and Human Services has sole authoritative power to determine the contents and requirements of a “proper health insurance plan.”
+There’s a catch: The Secretary of Health and Human Services has sole authoritative power (Section 224(b), on pg.
+123) to determine the contents and requirements of a “proper health insurance plan.”
 The Secretary of Health and Human Services (currently Kathleen Sebelius) reports directly to the President, must follow all of his Executive Orders, and can be fired by him at any time, so that he can appoint a new one of his choice.

 In other words, the President maintains a dictatorship over the definition of the “proper health insurance plans” that we are all forced to buy.
 The President can also force health insurance companies to boycott any health care providers (doctors and hospitals) that try to cater to individuals who choose not to buy health insurance.
 They already use this method to force health care providers to offer major discounts to Medicare patients, and they could easily use this method to prevent those resisting the Individual Mandate from obtaining any form of health care at all.